mscribellito/terraform-google-vm-instance/README.md

 # terraform-google-vm-instance

-Provisions a VM instance in Google Cloud
+This module allows you to manage a VM instance, `google_compute_instance` resource, within GCE.